bschilder/ThreeWayTest/README.md

 This Repository contains code and simulation for Three way test in submitted paper.

-## `ThreeWayTest`: ThreeWayTest
+## `ThreeWayTest`: Three Way Test for Identifying Pleiotropy

-### Summary statistics-based association test for

-identifying the pleiotropic effects with set of genetic variants.
+### Summary statistics-based association test for identifying the pleiotropic effects with set of genetic variants.

 If you use `ThreeWayTest`, please cite: